 Wall of Shame

 It has come to the Association’s attention that a few dishonest anglers are fishing without valid permits, or on non-WTA waters without the permission of riparian owners.
 Some merely buy a day permit and use it for the duration of their stay.

 This abuses the generosity of riparian owners in a rural community renowned for its hospitality.
 But it also robs the WTA, and our riparian members, of much needed and valuable revenue.

 Gabriel Botha and a 70cm "slab of power" caught on the 11th September 2012, in the "Loch Ness" dam at Tiffindell by Gabriel Botha

 Copyright © 2012 The Wild Trout Association, All rights reserved.

 NB.
 Fuel, both petrol and diesel can be unobtainable in Rhodes.
 Visitors are advised to fill up their vehicles' fuel tanks before embarking on the last leg to Rhodes.

 Also, when traversing the Naudesnek Pass (and any other high-lying areas) always park facing into the wind.
 Gusts of wind have been known to rip doors out of travellers hands resulting in serious damage to the door and vehicle.

-The good news is that work is currently being done on the Naudesnek Pass road on the Maclear side which has been sorely neglected.
+The good news is that work is currently being done on the Naudesnek Pass road.
+How long it will take to be completed remains to be seen!

-Lastly, the R396 from Barkly Pass/Mountain Shadows Hotel is in a shocking state.
-The recommended route to Rhodes is via Barkly East.
+Lastly, the R396 from Barkly Pass/Mountain Shadows Hotel is in a reasonable state.

 Introduction to the Eastern Cape Highlands